talkjs/tutorials/how-to-create-a-notification-center/how-to-create-a-notification-center.md

 ## Make the conversation read-only

-Notifications are normally read-only.
-TalkJS lets you enforce this by setting the [access type](https://talkjs.com/docs/Reference/Concepts/Participants/#access) to `"Read"` for the notification receiver.
+In-app messages are often read-only.
+TalkJS lets you enforce this by setting the [access type](https://talkjs.com/docs/Reference/Concepts/Participants/#access) to `"Read"` for the message receiver.
 To do this with the REST API, you can use the [Modify participation](https://talkjs.com/docs/Reference/REST_API/Participation/#modify-participation) endpoint for the conversation:

 ```js
 // Set conversation to read-only for receiver